Where are Apple's iPhone, iPads and Macs made? And why doesn't the company assemble its products in the US?

-Time will tell, although a few weeks later, at its Q3 2017 financial earnings call, Cook was far less committed to the concept than in the (possibly imaginary?) conversation with the president.
+Time will tell, although a few weeks later, at its Q3 2017 financial earnings call, Cook was far less committed to the concept than in the (possibly imaginary?) conversation with the president - with whom Cook, who presented Trump with a Mac Pro in 2019, appears to have an up-and-down relationship.
 Asked to respond on the comments, Cook changed the subject and started talking about the jobs Apple has created in the US - in app development and related industries.

 "Let me just take this question from a 'What are we doing to increase jobs' standpoint, which I believe is where it's rooted," Cook said.
 "We've created two million jobs in the US.
 We do view that we have a responsibility to increase economic activity in the US, including creating jobs, because Apple could only have been created here."